bcbeidel/programmers-book-club/README.md

 * _The Signal and the Noise_ by Nate Silver
 * _Cracking the Coding Interview_ by Gaylee Laakmann
 * _The Mythical Man-Month: Essays on Software Engineering_ by Frederick Brooks
+* _The Goal_ By Eliyahu Goldratt
+* _The Phoenix Project_ by Gene Kim, George Spafford, and Kevin Behr